silabs-MarkOW/studio_examples/bt_soc_iadc_beacon/readme.md

 * uint16 min   : minimum sample in set

-It should be noted that since the device wakes up to send the current advertisement, the data advertised will be from samples during the previous EM2 duration.
+It should be noted that since the device wakes up to send the current advertisement, the data advertised will be from samples during the EM2 duration before the previous advertisement.
+This is illustrated
+below: The line "sample" indicates individual samples made by IADC.
+"Advertised payload" indicates the processed samples contained in the OTA packet.
+"Payload setting" represents the time at which samples are copied from FIFO and processing into the next advertising payload.

 <pre>
-sample: 11 12 13 14 15           16 17 18 19 20
+sample: 11 12 13 14 15           16 17 18 19 20         21 22 23 24 25
-advertised payload:     [6-10]                  [11-15]
+advertised payload:     [6-10]                  [11-15]                [16-20]
-sample copy / payload setting: X                        X
+payload setting:                X                        X                      X
 </pre>